Ojas Deotale

-Ojas Deotale (born 18 June 2002) is an Indian compound archer.
+Ojas Pravin Deotale (born 18 June 2002) is an Indian compound archer.
 He won the gold medal in the men's individual compound event at the 2023 World Championships, becoming the first Indian male archer to achieve this feat.

 Early life

 Deotale is from Nagpur.
 As a kid, he would fashion bowrows by dismaoms in his house, forcing his mother to buy extra brooms.
 Befe discovering archery, he was a rollerskater, having won medals at the Maharashtra state-level.

 He finished his secondary schooling from Siddhivinayak School in Gumgaon, Nagpur.

 Training

 Deotale discovered archery as a sport at a summer camp he attended as a 13-year-old in 2015.
 His parents soon enrolled him into an archery academy at Trimurti Nagar in Nagpur under the tutelage of Satyajeet Yelne where he started with the Indian bow before moving to recurve.
 Since the Trimurti Nagar academy lacked a target buttress, he moved to an academy in Tajbagh where he trained for 5–6 years at A-ZEE Sports Academy under the NIS Coach Mohammad Zeeshan Rafique where he came to know about Compound archery and became the first player to get national level medal at Uttarakhand.
 After that his A-ZEE sports shop has invested their own money for his equipment so that he can become world Champion as at that time his parents was unable to pay.
 He also stayed at his coach's home for more than 1 year to take training for free of cost as he was an elite student of academy has supposed him from every aspect.
 He was fully trained under the coach Mohammad Zeeshan at A-ZEE Sports Academy.
 For education purpose He moved to Pune for studying hotel management course.

 To get around travel restrictions imposed during the first lockdown of the COVID-19 pandemic, Deotale stayed by himself for four months at his alma mater Siddhivinayak School where his father had installed a target buttress for him to practice.
 A school worker named Chaya Rakshak would bring him food from her home, while he began his training at 5AM with yoga and meditation.

 During the second lockdown in 2021, Deotale initially rented a room near the Tajbagh academy but later went back to stay alone at the school.

 In July 2022, Deotale moved to Satara to train at the Drushti Archery Academy under his current coach Pravin Sawant.